By Andrew Wojnarek

 - Adaptive IBM Power management.

-Running your container workloads in the IBM Power ecosystem is something to definitely consider.
+Running your database workloads in the IBM Power ecosystem is something to definitely consider.
 This is hardware that’s optimized for big data, transactional workloads, and is on the forefront of innovation so companies can gain faster insights for competitive business advantages.
-The roadmap to getting legacy workloads into ICP is invaluable in itself – you’re containerizing for developer flexibility – but also to make everything generic.
-The ability to move and shift on demand is incredibly eye opening, for none other than the reason of pure price: on-prem to IBM Cloud to Amazon to Google and back.
+Consider using this methodology we went through in this paper to benchmark your workloads on IBM Power hardware.

 Since our founding in 2001, we have consulted on thousands of system implementations, upgrades, backups and recoveries.
 We also support customers by providing managed services, performance analysis and capacity planning.
 We are industry-certified professionals supporting SMBs, Fortune 500 companies, and government agencies.
 As experts in top technology vendors, we are experienced in virtualization, server and storage systems integration, containerized workloads, high performance computing (HPC), software defined infrastructure (SDI), devops, enterprise backup and other evolving technologies that operate mission-critical systems on premise, in the cloud, or in a hybrid environment.